epccs/Gravimetric/Applications/i2c0-debug/README.md

 ## /0/iwrite

-Attempt to become master and write the txBuffer bytes to I2C address (PCA9554).
+Attempt to become master and write the txBuffer bytes to I2C address.
 The txBuffer will clear if write was a success.

 ```
 /1/iaddr 41